camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/post-variable-instance-query-count.html.md

 Query for historic variable instances that fulfill the given parameters.
-This method takes the same message body as the [POST query](ref:#history-get-variable-instances-post) and is thus more powerful regarding variable values than the [GET query count](ref:#history-get-variable-instances) method.
+This method takes the same message body as the [POST query](ref:#history-get-variable-instances-post) and therefore it is more powerful regarding variable values than the [GET query count](ref:#history-get-variable-instances) method.

 Method